A lesson for investors on Pi(e) Day

 We humans have long endeavored to find order and patterns in things, investing included.
 And we’re constantly reminded that we can’t know with certainty which asset class will be the next to be the top performer.
 Investors in the markets in 2008 saw bonds on top.
-However, those investors who tried to structure their portfolios based on a repeat of that performance were sorely disappointed when bonds were at the bottom in 2009 and into 20101 (More information about how different asset classes have performed over the past 15 years can be found in this client-ready PDF).

 Here’s where pie comes in… and no, not of the edible fruit variety